alex02/custom-fields-snapshots/readme.txt

 3. Settings page - Configure plugin settings

 == Changelog ==

+= 1.2.1 =
+* Moved menu items to the Tools menu
+* Added a "Manage Snapshots" link on the Plugins page
+* Added missing group_key to rollback hooks

 = 1.2.0 =
 * Ability to export data from taxonomies and comments